lukaskubis/5-Stages-of-Grief/README.md

 The 5 stages are used as a narrative medium through which we showcase various implementations of abstract constructs using functions only.

 ### 1.Denial
 We start off by denying the existence of custom types.
-The goal gere is to create a logger, which works as follows:
+The goal gere is to create a customisable logger, which works as follows:

 1.We set up our loggers for each log type
 ```python